As long as I'm here, it doesn't matter where here is.

 Number two, the Supreme Court had no choice.

-Obama was in violation of the religious freedom restoration act, which provided defense to persons whose Hobby Lobby, whose religious exercise is substantially burdened by government.
+Obama was in violation of the Religious Freedom Restoration Act, which provided defense to persons whose Hobby Lobby, whose religious exercise is substantially burdened by government.

-Here is Carol Vienna Virginia's.
+Here is Carol of Vienna, Virginia.

-I really appreciate your patience and holding on.
+As we head to the phones today, I really appreciate your patience and holding on.

 Hello.